 No finder's fees were paid in connection with the Transaction.

-Erex holds the 13 mineral leases comprising the Yellowknife project, located near Yellowknife, Northwest Territories (the "Yellowknife Property") and the Cali lease, located in Northwest Territories, near the Yukon border (the "Cali Property").
-All of the leases held by Erex are subject to the Erex NPI and the Erex GPR.
-The Erex GPR will apply to all after acquired mineral interests of Erex and 136 in the Northwest Territories.
+All of the leases held by Erex are subject to the Erex NPI and the Erex GORR.
+The Erex GORR will apply to all after acquired mineral interests of Erex and 136 in the Northwest Territories.

-Thompson-Lundmark Project
+Thompson-Lundmark Property